gicait/tsclustering/README.md

 Follow either 'Notebook_KHM_KampongThom.ipynb' or 'Notebook_KHM_OddarMeanchey.ipynb'.
 Both were tested in [Google Colab](https://colab.research.google.com/) with data hosted on Google Drive.
 For more details, please refer to the 'cambodia_plantation_mapping_report.pdf'.

+This GEE app is also available with limited functionality for testing: [https://ee-lakmal.projects.earthengine.app/view/tsclustering](https://ee-lakmal.projects.earthengine.app/view/tsclustering)

 ## Prepared By

 [Geoinformatics Center](https://ait.ac.th/centre/geoinformatics-center/), Asian Institute of Technology, Thailand